Sub-questions

 Why has the grey nurse shark become the only protected species of shark?

-What type is it, adventure, crime, comedy, romance?
-What was it’s storyline?
-What was the complication and the interesting consequences?
-Were the actors convincing?
-How effective was the cinematography?
+type is it, adventure, crime, comedy, romance?
+What was it’s

 Subject: Social studies